aeszyman/capstone/syllabus.md

 **April 11**

-Final Touches on the Symposium Talk.
+Final Touches on the Symposium Talk

 **April 12**